21 Types of Axes: the Right Tool for Every Task & Situation

 They’re now a fashionable camping tool because they’re multi-functional and can be useful for different bushcraft activities and knife throwing competitions.

-One is a sharp blade for cutting roof shingles, and the other is a hammer for pounding the roofing nails.
+One is a sharp blade for cutting roof shingles, and the other is a hammer for pounding the roofing types of nails.
 In many cases, the hammerhead is magnetized to attach the nails.
 These are different kinds of axes with a very specialized purpose that you may never need.

 The pick axe is a T-shaped hand tool for landscaping and gardening.
 It’s usually used to break up hard soil, concrete, and rocks.